sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

     }
     ```

-3. Save the file.
+1. Save the file.

-4. Run the `CatalogService` again:

-    ```bash
-    cds run
-    ```

-5. To test your service, click on these links:
+1. To test your service, click on these links:

     - `http://localhost:4004/catalog/Books`

     - `http://localhost:4004/catalog/Authors`

-    >You should see the mock data you added for the Books and Authors entities.
+    You should see the mock data you added for the Books and Authors entities.

-6. To stop the service and go back to your project directory, press `CTRL+C`.

 [DONE]